krisprice/ipnet/README.md

-This module provides types and methods for working with IPv4 and IPv6 network addresses.
-It aims for alignment with the `IpAddr`, `Ipv4Addr`, and `Ipv6Addr` types in Rust's standard library.
+This module provides types and methods for working with IPv4 and IPv6 network addresses, commonly called IP prefixes.
+It only uses stable Rust features so it compiles using the stable toolchain.
+And its design aligns to the existing `IpAddr`, `Ipv4Addr`, and `Ipv6Addr` types provided in the Rust standard library.

-The module includes extension traits to add Add, Sub, BitAnd, and BitOr operations to `Ipv4Addr` and `Ipv6Addr`.
+The module includes extension traits to provide Add, Sub, BitAnd, and BitOr operations to `Ipv4Addr` and `Ipv6Addr`.

 See [Crates.io] and the [documentation] for more information.